EdCom Award for Excellence in Practice

 - Awardees may be featured in a future national webinar or article on best practices in museum education

-- All awardees receive an award, perfect for display in the most public of spaces
+- All awardees receive an award, perfect for public display

 - Maria Marable Bunch, National Archives & Records Administration, Washington, DC

 - Jane Burrell, Los Angeles County Museum of Art, California

 - Suzy Harris, Birmingham Museum of Art, Alabama

 - Susan Nichols, Smithsonian American Art Museum, Washington, D.C